This post takes you to the South Island of New Zealand. We are touring the island with a campervan and now driving from Queenstown to Mount Cook.

 Lindis Pass, New Zealand

-The next destination on our Queenstown to Mount Cook self drive route is Lindis Pass.
-The road through Lindis Pass is 60 km long.
+The next destination on our Queenstown to Mount Cook self drive itinerary is the Lindis Pass.
+The road through the pass is 60 km long.
 It climbs through rocky gorges to grass-filled plains on the summit.
-The grass is very soft and thick and it has a yellow-brownish colour.
-Lindis Pass has been given a Scenic Reserve status.
+The grass is very soft and thick and has a nice yellow-brownish colour.
+The Lindis Pass has been given a Scenic Reserve status.
 It’s a tussock grassland reserve.

-Before reaching the summit at 971 meters you drive long distances up and down the gorges.
-Lindis Pass is a pleasant drive in an empty landscape.
-No houses, no cattle, just the brown nature and the tussock grassland.
+Before reaching the summit at 971 meters you will drive long distances up and down gorges.
+The Lindis Pass drive is a pleasant one in an empty landscape.
+No houses, no cattle, just pure brown nature and tussock grassland.

 After you have done Lindis Pass there is a big plateau and the towns of Omarama, Glenbrook and Twizel.
-There are many man-made lakes as a result of a hydro-electric development scheme.
-The biggest of them is Lake Ruataniwha south of Twitzel.
+As a result of a hydro-electric development scheme there are man-made lakes, the biggest of which is Lake Ruataniwha south of Twitzel.

-But if you want to see a lake with a real SCENERY, go to the next lake, Lake Pukaki.
+But if you want to see a SCENIC lake, drive straight to the next lake, Lake Pukaki.

 Lake Pukaki